benwiggy/PDFsuite/Shell_Scripts/ReadMe.md

 This script returns the internal name and filepath of all Quartz Filters installed.
 These can be in any of the three Library/Filters folders (user, root, system), or the PDF Services folders.

 ### Page Layout (pagelayout.py)
-This script provides functions to easily draw rectangles, circles, lines, and text on a PDF page, with colours and transparency.
+This script provides functions to allow the drawing of rectangles, circles, lines, and text on a PDF page, with colours and transparency, using simple, one-line commands.
 It saves the results to file called "Test.pdf" on the user's Desktop.
 It is simply a "proof of concept" for the creation of graphical items using a simple text description.
 (PostScript it aint!)